Explorer Scouts (The Scout Association): Events and activities

 The Explorer Scout programme is flexible to the needs of members.
 One of the challenge areas of the programme specifically focuses on adventurous activities with hiking, rock climbing, kayaking, sailing, caving and shooting proving popular with units.
-Many Explorer Scouts can become quite proficient in their chosen activities, and some attain instructor's qualifications as recognised by the activity's national governing body (for example, BCU coaches for kayaking) as part of the Scouts adventurous activity permit scheme.
+Many Explorer Scouts can become quite proficient in their chosen activities, and some attain instructor's qualifications as recognised by the activity's national governing body (for example, BCU coaches for kayaking) as part of the Scout Association's adventurous activity permit scheme.

 There are a number of national and international events open to Explorer Scouts in addition to project and events held at more local levels.
-Examples of prominent events that have taken place in the past include the Sun Run, a weekend of activities culminating in 26.2 mi night hike through the surrounding hillsides starting with participants watching the sun set and High Adventure, an orienteering event in a location unknown to the participants before the start of the event and incorporating a wild camp.
+Examples of prominent events that have taken place in the past include the Sun Run, a weekend of activities culminating in 26.2 mi night hike through the surrounding hillsides starting with participants watching the sun set, and High Adventure, an orienteering event in a location unknown to the participants before the start of the event and incorporating a wild camp.
 In addition to events, community based projects are also run.
 One such example is the Epping Forest Scout Conservation Project, which ran between 1989 and 2015, as a residential experience looking at conservation and forestry techniques that linked to the section's top awards.